MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 This article shows you how to deploy a Red Hat JBoss Enterprise Application Platform (EAP) application to an Azure Red Hat OpenShift cluster.
 The sample is a Java application backed by an SQL database.
 The app is deployed using [JBoss EAP Helm Charts](https://jbossas.github.io/eap-charts).

-The guide takes a Java application and walks you through the process of migrating it to a container orchestrator such as Azure Red Hat OpenShift.
-First, it describes how you can package your application as a [Bootable JAR](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_xp_3.0.0/the-bootable-jar_default) to run it locally.
-Finally, it shows you how you can deploy on OpenShift with three replicas of the JBoss EAP application by using Helm Charts.
+In this guide, you learned how to:
+> [!div class="checklist"]
+>
+> * Prepare an JBoss EAP application for OpenShift.
+> * Run it locally together with a containerized Microsoft SQL Server.
+> * Deploy a Microsoft SQL Server on an Azure Red Hat OpenShift 4 by using the OpenShift CLI.
+> * Deploy the application on an Azure Red Hat OpenShift 4 by using JBoss Helm Charts and OpenShift Web Console.

 This article is step-by-step manual guidance for running JBoss EAP app on an Azure Red Hat OpenShift 4 cluster.
-For a more automated solution that accelerates your journey to Azure Red Hat OpenShift 4 cluster, see [Quickstart: Deploy JBoss EAP on Azure Red Hat OpenShift using the Azure portal](/azure/openshift/howto-deploy-java-jboss-enterprise-application-platform-app).
+For a more automated solution that accelerates your journey to Azure Red Hat OpenShift 4 cluster, see [Quickstart: Deploy JBoss EAP on Azure Red Hat OpenShift using the Azure portal](/azure/openshift/howto-deploy-java-jboss-enterprise-application-platform-app?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

 The sample is a stateful application that stores information in an HTTP session.
 It makes use of the JBoss EAP clustering capabilities and uses the following Jakarta EE and MicroProfile technologies: